Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Chocolate contains multiple ingredients that make it an extremely dangerous food for your rabbit.
 Caffeine can lead to a potentially fatal raised heart rate, while sugar can cause various health problems for your rabbit.

 But the most dangerous ingredient in chocolate is also one of the lesser-known ones: theobromine.
 The darker the chocolate the more theobromine the chocolate has and the more dangerous it is.
-Chocolate toxicity can quickly prove fatal, so err on the side of caution and get your rabbit treatment immediately if they get into some chocolate.
+Chocolate toxicity can quickly prove fatal, so err on the side of caution and get your rabbit treatment immediately if they get into any chocolate.

 3. Bread, Pasta, or Crackers